AdamHenley1/School-Tasks/README.md

 # School-Tasks
-All My A-Level Tasks in one repository this mainly consists of my coding project worth 20% of my A-Level, however there are other tasks in C# that I used to practice my knowledge of coding
+All My A-Level Tasks in one repository this mainly consists of python and c# codded versions of what we learn in class.